Boeing taps salesman Conner to run commercial planes

 With 787 production now stabilized, Albaugh’s retirement is the second high-profile departure after Boeing’s finance chief James Bell retired earlier this year.

-Industry-watchers agree that Albaugh achieved that, while he also brought the new 747-8 jumbo to market and presided over an unprecedented labor agreement at Boeing’s volatile Seattle-area plants [ID:nN1E7AT23A].
+Industry-watchers agree that Albaugh achieved that, while he also brought the new 747-8 jumbo to market and presided over an unprecedented labor agreement at Boeing’s volatile Seattle-area plants.

 Albaugh’s support was key to Boeing’s winning back a multibillion-dollar U.S. Air Force contract to build 179 new refueling planes that had been awarded to Northrop Grumman Corp (NOC.N) and its European partner, Airbus parent EADS EAD.PA.